Saru Jayaraman: Works

 Jayaraman is a frequent guest on television programs including on PBS, CNN, MSNBC, and HBO's Real Time with Bill Maher.
 Jayaraman has also published numerous journal articles and technical reports.

 Controversy

 In 2007, a group of former employees brought a lawsuit against Jayaraman and the Restaurant Opportunities Center.
-Following the tragic attacks of September 11, 2001, Jayaraman set out to open Colors, an employee-owned restaurant for the former workers from Windows on the World that was destroyed in the attacks.
-However, the feel-good project faced controversy when some of the worker-owners sued to keep all the ownership of the restaurant for themselves and not other workers in the organization.
-In the lawsuit, Jayaraman is also accused of expelling workers for voicing their objections.
+Following the attacks of September 11, 2001, Jayaraman set out to open Colors, an employee-owned restaurant for the former workers from Windows on the World that was destroyed in the attacks.
+However, the project faced controversy when some of the worker-owners sued to keep all the ownership of the restaurant for themselves and not other workers in the organization.
+In the lawsuit, Jayaraman was also accused of expelling workers for voicing their objections.

-In 2012, the Restaurant Opportunities Center had an oversight investigation opened on it by the United States House of Representatives calling into question the group's federal funding.
+In July 2012, Darrell Issa, the GOP chairman of the House Committee on Oversight and Government Reform, announced that he had opened a probe into the Restaurant Opportunities Center, calling into question the group's federal funding.
 In 2019, Jayaraman left ROC to found One Fair Wage.
 After Jayaraman left, ROC closed Colors restaurant in New York City.